Martin Delrio: Work

 The Investigations was—in keeping with Delrio's other publications—a work of textual scholarship.
 It was based on Delrio's knowledge of the classics and familiarity with Church history.
 Hagiography forms a particular source of inspiration.
 (Delrio's student Heribert Rosweyde would play an important role in the emergence of the Acta Sanctorum, a Catholic encyclopedia of saints lives.)
 Delrio also drew on histories of other countries and continents, as well as Jesuit reports from the New World.
 The textual foundation of the work made it difficult to critique and to replace.

 In contrast to works by Henry Boguet and Pierre de Lancre, Delrio's was not based on personal experience.
 His credibility could less easily be called into question.
 It has, however, been suggested that, divorced from the real world, as a result its relevance for witchcraft persecutions was rather limited.
 Sceptics seized on the work's more moderate comments, to Delrio's annoyance.
-A partial English translation appeared in 2000 and makes the work accessible to a modern audience.
+A translation into English began appearing in 2000, making the work accessible to a wider audience.